concordion/concordion-screenshot-extension-demo/README.md

 These tests deliberately contains failures in order to demonstrate features.
 They use Concordion's `@ExpectedToFail` annotation to keep the JUnit passing (you'd normally only use this when you have a partially implemented feature).

 ### Concordion output
 The output folder should contain the following specification.
+(You can see an example of it [here](http://concordion.github.io/concordion-screenshot-extension-demo/spec/ScreenshotDemo.html).

 #### ScreenshotDemo.html
 This should show a failing example (red).
 Hovering the mouse over the failing example will show a screenshot taken when the failure occurred.
 Clicking on the failure will open the screenshot.